jsalio/Sample-test-monorepo/README.md

-# Full Stack Monorepo Application
+# Full Stack Monorepo with Microservices

-This is a modern full-stack monorepo application that demonstrates a clean architecture approach using Bun and TypeScript.
-The project consists of a frontend built with Angular and a backend using Hexagonal Architecture.
+This modern full-stack monorepo showcases the evolution from a monolithic to a microservices architecture.
+It demonstrates how Hexagonal Architecture enables smooth architectural transitions while maintaining business logic integrity.
+The project combines an Angular frontend with a microservices backend.

-## Project Structure
+## Project Evolution

+The project has evolved from a monolithic to a microservices architecture while maintaining the same business capabilities:

 ```
-├── app-backend/      # Backend application with Hexagonal Architecture
+├── app-backend/      # Microservices Backend
 │   └── packages/
-│       ├── api/     # REST API endpoints
+│       ├── api/            # API Gateway
+│       ├── auth-service/   # Authentication & Authorization
+│       ├── user-service/   # User Management
-│       ├── core/    # Business logic & domain
+│       ├── core/           # Shared Business Logic & Domain
-│       └── db/      # Database implementations
+│       └── db/            # Database Implementations
 │
-└── app-frontend/    # Angular frontend application
+└── app-frontend/    # Angular Frontend
     └── src/
         ├── app/
         │   ├── modules/